Lampedusa e Linosa

-Lampedusa e Linosa (Lampidusa e Linusa) is a comune (municipality) in the Province of Agrigento in the Italian region of Sicily.
-Located about 220 km southwest of Agrigento and about 260 km southeast of Tunis, it is the southernmost comune of Italy.
-It includes the isles of Lampedusa, Linosa and Lampione, collectively known as the Pelagie Islands.
-It has a population of 6,488.
+Lampedusa e Linosa (Lampidusa e Linusa) is a comune (municipality) in the Province of Agrigento in the autonomous island region of Sicily in southern Italy.
+Located about 220 km southwest of Agrigento and about 260 km southeast of Tunis, it is the southernmost municipality of Italy.
+It includes the islands of Lampedusa, Linosa and Lampione, collectively known as the Pelagian Islands.
+It has 6,485 inhabitants.

 History

-The colonisation of the island of Lampedusa started in 1843 under the Bourbon.
 The comune of Lampedusa e Linosa was founded on 12 June 1878.

 Geography

-The municipality of Lampedusa e Linosa includes the isles of Lampedusa, Linosa and Lampione, collectively known as the Pelagie Islands.
+The municipality of Lampedusa e Linosa includes the isles of Lampedusa, Linosa and Lampione, collectively known as the Pelagian Islands.

 Geographically part of Africa, it is the southernmost municipality of Italy.

 Demographics

-As of 2025, Lampedusa e Linosa has a population of 6,488, of whom 52.4% are male and 47.6% are female.
-Minors make up 15.4% of the population, and seniors make up 20.0%, compared to the Italian average of 14.9% and 24.7% respectively.
+As of 2026, the population is 6,485, of which 52.3% are male, and 47.7% are female.
+Minors make up 15.5% of the population, and seniors make up 20.3%.

+Immigration

+As of 2025, immigrants make up 5.3% of the population.
+The 5 largest foreign countries of birth are Romania, Tunisia, Germany, Honduras, and Pakistan.